-Trying to find out if Serbia widely accepts cards in restaurants and shops and ATMs - any suggestions
+Trying to find out if Serbia widely accepts Amex cards in restaurants and shops and ATMs - any suggestions

 I brought my Amex thinking I’d rack up some travel points - ended up barely using it.
 It worked at my hotel in Belgrade and at the airport duty-free, and that’s about it.
 None of the local restaurants, corner stores, or even bus ticket counters accepted it.
 Lesson learned: Serbia runs mostly on Visa and Mastercard.
 I’d say use Amex as backup, not your daily driver.